 A digital conferencing experience

-The Student Mental Health and Wellbeing Conference 2021 will be delivered virtually on our virtual conference platform.
-This provides delegates with a flexible, immersive and engaging digital experience where you can develop your practice, share your ideas and grow your network.
-All delegates will have access to the following features:
+The Student Mental Health and Wellbeing Conference 2021 was delivered virtually on our virtual conference platform.
+This provided delegates with a flexible, immersive and engaging digital experience where they could develop their practice, share their ideas and grow their network.
+All delegates had access to the following features:

 - a full day of live-streamed sessions of speakers, panel discussions and workshops